 - Complete and submit your OTCAS application by October 15.

-Note: Your application will be considered incomplete if there is missing information, including GRE scores, transcripts, and/or documentation by the published deadlines, and will not be processed because of the volume of applications received.
+Note: Your application will be considered incomplete if there is missing information, transcripts and/or documentation by the published deadlines, and will not be processed because of the volume of applications received.

 - Submit all official transcripts from each college and university that you have attended directly to OTCAS.